It might be a couple of months away but plans for E3 2017 are already firming up.

 Activision opted for a low-key E3 in 2016, with its only presence at the show being behind closed doors.

-We expect a bigger showing this year though, with Destiny 2 expected and a much-rumoured return to World War II for Call of Duty.
+We expect a bigger showing this year though, with Destiny 2 already announced and a much-rumoured return to the second World War for Call of Duty WW2.

 - Destiny 2